 The 1841 British census, the first British census to ask detailed questions about individuals, contains a bit less information than subsequent censuses.
 For each individual enumerated in 1841, you can find the full name, age (rounded down to the nearest 5 for everyone 15 or older), sex, occupation, and whether they were born in the same county in which they were enumerated.

-The questions asked in the 1851, 1861, 1871, 1881, 1891, 1901 and 1911 census enumerations are generally the same and include the first, middle (usually just the initial), and last name of each individual; their relationship to the head of household; marital status; age at last birthday; sex; occupation; the county and parish of birth (if born in England or Wales), or the country if born elsewhere; and the full street address for each household.
+The questions asked in the 1851, 1861, 1871, 1881, 1891, and 1901 census enumerations are generally the same and include the first, middle (usually just the initial), and last name of each individual; their relationship to the head of household; marital status; age at last birthday; sex; occupation; the county and parish of birth (if born in England or Wales), or the country if born elsewhere; and the full street address for each household.
 The birth information makes these censuses especially helpful for tracing ancestors born prior to the onset of civil registration in 1837.

 Census DatesThe actual census date varied from census to census, but is important in helping to determine an individual's probably age.
 The dates of the censuses are as follows: